The Christ Foundation - Funder Overview

 Overview

 Founded in 1971 by Jerry and Patricia Moore, The Christ Foundation is a private foundation dedicated to expressing Christian faith through acts of charity.
-With assets totaling $73.8 million, the foundation operates under the tagline "Blessing Others.
+With assets totalling $73.8 million, the foundation operates under the tagline "Blessing Others.
 Renewing Hope."
 Jerry Moore's personal experience with the impact of divorce on blended families inspired his commitment to helping children in foster care, which began in 1965 when he started providing financial support to a boys' home.
-After friend Flavel Orange suggested creating a formal organization in 1970, the foundation was officially established in 1971.
-Though founder Jerry Moore passed away in 2020, the foundation continues his legacy of funding organizations that "restore individuals, strengthen families, and sustain communities."
-The foundation awards grants averaging $10,000 to 200-300 nonprofits annually, focusing on organizations addressing child hunger, homelessness, addiction, and human trafficking.
-Guided by biblical principles from Matthew 25:40 and 1 Peter 4:10, the foundation emphasizes stewardship and using gifts to serve those "unable to help themselves."
+After friend Flavel Orange suggested creating a formal organisation in 1970, the foundation was officially established in 1971.
+Though founder Jerry Moore passed away in 2020, the foundation continues his legacy of funding organisations that "restore individuals, strengthen families, and sustain communities."
+In 2023, the foundation awarded 132 grants totalling approximately $2.96 million.
+The foundation's director of operations has indicated they support 200-300 non-profits annually, though this figure may include various forms of support beyond competitive grants.
+Guided by biblical principles from Matthew 25:40 and 1 Peter 4:10, the foundation emphasises stewardship and using gifts to serve those "unable to help themselves," focusing on organisations addressing child hunger, homelessness, addiction, and human trafficking.

 Funding Priorities

-Competitive Grants: Application-based funding across three annual cycles supporting programs with "significant and sustainable impact."
-Grant amounts typically range from $10,000 to over $100,000 depending on organization size and project scope.
+Competitive Grants: Application-based funding across three annual cycles supporting programmes with "significant and sustainable impact."
+Grant amounts typically range from $10,000 to over $100,000 depending on organisation size and project scope.

-Matching Grants: The foundation offers matching grant partnerships where they pledge to match (fully or partially) contributions made to selected partner organizations during specified timeframes, effectively doubling donor impact.
-Current matching grants range from $10,000 to $900,000 with organizations including:
+Matching Grants: The foundation offers matching grant partnerships where they pledge to match (fully or partially) contributions made to selected partner organisations during specified timeframes, effectively doubling donor impact.
+Current matching grants range from $10,000 to $900,000 with organisations including:

 - Christian Children's Home of Ohio ($900,000)